In an alternate universe, I am Jim Carrey. Give or take 50lbs.

 I recall a time in Vegas during fight week where I was in a health food store when a woman whom I presumed to be a fan approached me, asking for my autograph.

-At that time, my face was plastered all over billboards so I wasn’t surprised at being recognized.
+At that time, Rich Franklin was plastered all over billboards so I wasn’t surprised at being recognized.

 “Hey, I’m a big fan,” she quipped in excitement.